Classroom Strategies

 for second language learners, students of varying reading skill, and younger learners

-- Ask students to return to lists it as they read through and the text related to the major concept they brainstormed about.
+- Ask students to return to their lists as they read through the text related to the major concept they brainstormed about.
 They may find they should add words from their reading or re-label the groups of words they created.

 - Encourage students to discuss lists with others outside their initial small group.